JaffaKetchup/flutter_map_tile_caching/README.md

 [![Sponsor Me Via GitHub Sponsors](GitHubSponsorsImage.jpg)](https://github.com/sponsors/JaffaKetchup)

 Alternatively, if you prefer not to use GitHub Sponsors, please feel free to use my [Ko-fi](https://ko-fi.com/jaffaketchup).
 Note that the PayPal backend will take a small percentage amount of donations made through this method.

+## (Commercial) Licensing

+_I am not a lawyer, and this information is to the best of my understanding._

+This project is released under GPL-v3.
+For more information about this license, see <https://choosealicense.com/licenses/gpl-3.0/>.
+Essentially, whilst you can use this code within commercial projects, they must not be proprietary/closed-source.

+However, I am willing to sell alternative licenses on a case-by-case basis and on request: please read on for more information.

+I learnt (and am still learning) to code with free, open-source software due to my age and therefore my lack of money, and for that reason, I believe in promoting open-source wherever possible to give equal opportunities to everybody, no matter their age or financial position.
+I'm not sure it's fair for commercial proprietary applications to use software made by people for free out of generosity.
+On the other hand, I am also trying to make a small amount of money from my projects, by donations or by selling licenses.
+And I recognise that commercial businesses may want to use my projects.

+Therefore, if you would like a license to use this software on a closed-source application, I will be willing to sell a yearly license for a reasonable price.
+If this seems like what you want/need, please do not hesitate to get in touch via [github@jaffaketchup.com](mailto://github@jaffaketchup.com).